IT Staffing Agency Las Vegas vs. In-House Recruiting: A Strategic Comparison

 Replacement guarantee window.
 Most reputable agencies offer 30-90 day replacement at no charge if the hire doesn't work out.
 Confirm this is in your agreement before placement.

-For contract staff augmentation, track bill rate vs. actual hours, invoice accuracy rate, and submittal-to-placement ratio.
-A ratio below 4:1 — four submittals per placement — suggests the agency is sending you anyone with a resume rather than filtering for fit.
+For contract staff augmentation, track invoice accuracy, submittal quality, and submittal-to-placement ratio.
+A ratio below 4:1 (four submittals per placement) suggests the agency is sending you anyone with a resume rather than filtering for fit.
 That's not sourcing.
 That's noise.

 Direcstaff's Approach: Vertical Depth, Not Volume